Pedro-Pereira1/SistemaPericial/README.md

     ```

 5. **Run Drools Server**:
-    1.Open the project in IntelliJ.
+    - Open the project in IntelliJ.
-    2.Add jFuzzyLogic.jar to the project structure.
+    - Add jFuzzyLogic.jar to the project structure.
-    3.Run the DemoApplication file.
+    - Run the DemoApplication file.

 #### Frontend
 1. **Install dependencies**: